Tommy-Nguyen/MAExportFile/README.md

 # Introduction

-You can to import some images in the view and limit the number of images displayed is 12.
+Custom tool on MacOS, you want to convert image file to pdf or doc so that it's all you need The max image number which can to convert on time is 12.

 ![Alt text](http://i.imgur.com/UXmzDs2.png "")